|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 To help you decide please visit my Website PAS by Social Services http://pasbss.webs.com

-We are a support group of suffering people and children from all over the world who were prescribed topical steroids for various skin conditions and got addicted, without any warning of the high addiction rate of using topical steroids after using for 2 weeks.
+We are a support group of suffering people and children from all over the world who were prescribed topical steroids for various skin conditions and got addicted without any warning of the serious side-effects and potential addiction if used for over two weeks.

-You can read our stories, see horrific pictures from our group, and read Dr. Rapaport's and Dr. Fukuya's detailed articles describing the details of steroid creme addiction and withdrawals, at these websites, the last one from Japan:
+You can read our stories, see horrific pictures from our group, and read documented medical studies describing those afflicted along with their details of steroid creme addiction and withdrawal.

 Facebook: Steroid Red Skin Syndrome and Skin Remedies